Reality of the quantum state: Towards a stronger {\psi}-ontology theorem: When PBR No Longer Applies

 Consider, for example, a pair of $\{ \psi, \phi \}$ preparation devices comprising a joint system which behaves according to Table \ref{tab:couexa}.
 Restricting our attention to the behaviour of either device in isolation, by considering the corresponding marginal probabilities, it is clear that there is probability at least $\omega>0$ for the individual device to produce an ontic state witnessing an epistemic overlap of $\psi$ and $\phi$, regardless of which preparation was made.
 Nevertheless, when the system is considered as a whole, we find that there is zero probability that both ontic states lie in the overlap region at once.

 The behaviour described in Table \ref{tab:couexa} does not satisfy preparation independence.
 However, it can easily be checked that it does satisfy the subsystem condition (\ref{eq:nopresig}), and indeed it can even be shown to exhibit independence up to classical correlations (\ref{eq:compas}).
-Moreover, based on such a behaviour, it is not difficult to contrive a $\psi$-epistemic ontological model which reproduces precisely the quantum mechanical predictions of the conclusive exclusion experiment proposed by PBR, which will thus satisfy both (\ref{eq:compas}) and (\ref{eq:nopresig}).
+Moreover, based on this behaviour, it is not difficult to contrive a $\psi$-epistemic ontological model which reproduces precisely the quantum-mechanical predictions of the conclusive exclusion experiment proposed by PBR, which will thus satisfy both (\ref{eq:compas}) and (\ref{eq:nopresig}).